This morning Geet TV presented the Top 10 Shah Rukh Khan movies as voted by visitors to the Namaste America website.

 7. Don (2006): Farhan Akhtar's slick remake-with-a-twist of the classic Amitabh Bachchan movie from 1978 is entertaining enough, but it wouldn't come close to making my SRK Top 10.
 Instead I think this slot should belong to Om Shanti Om (2007), which is inexplicably missing from the viewers' list.

 OSO features SRK in a dual role as a struggling junior artiste in 1970s Bollywood and as his reincarnation as a modern Bollywood superstar.
 Along the way we get hilarious parodies of both Silver Age and contemporary Bollywood.
-As an example, here's "Dhoom Taana," which features the lovely Deepika Padukone in her first major role (click the CC button for subtitles):
+As an example, here's "Dhoom Taana," which features the lovely Deepika Padukone in her first major role (if after clicking play the English subtitles don't appear automatically after 50 seconds, click on the CC button on the bottom bar):

 6. Kal Ho Naa Ho (Tomorrow May Never Come, 2003): This would be Number 1 on my list.
 As I wrote in my earlier post "Bollywood for the Curious": "The clever script, appealing stars and razor-sharp editing make KHNH an excellent candidate for a Bollywood conversion experience.
 It's a film that gets better with multiple viewings, as more of its Bollywood in-jokes become comprehensible.
 But while it's fun to get the references, we can attest that the movie is also highly enjoyable without any previous experience of Bollywood."
 Here is the title song, with SRK, Saif Ali Khan, and Preity Zinta: